JasperFx/wolverine/docs/guide/durability/efcore.md

    allowing Wolverine to utilize the command batching from EF Core for the message storage
 2. Sets the `optionsLifetime` to `Singleton` scoped.
 This allows Wolverine to optimize the construction of your `DbContext` objects at runtime when the configuration options do not vary by scope
-3. Automatically registers the EF Core support for Wolverine transactional middlware and stateful saga support
+3. Automatically registers the EF Core support for Wolverine transactional middleware and stateful saga support

 The AddDbContextWithWolverineIntegration has an additional last default parameter wolverineDatabaseSchema.
 It lets you control the name of a database schema where
 Wolverine database table will be placed.
 The default value is null and creates Wolverine tables in the default schema.